 - Employment history: The stability of your income, and how likely it is to continue.

 You made it!
 At the closing you’ll be signing many documents; the closing agent will explain everything to you so you know what you’re signing.
-Your Bremer mortgage lender can arrange to be there as well to assist with questions.
+Your Bremer mortgage loan officer can arrange to be there as well to assist with questions.
 At this time you will be expected to take care of any closing costs and the balance of your down payment.
 Once you complete this step, you’ll be a homeowner.